Mate choice: Sex role reversal in animals

 In species where mating biases exist, females are typically the choosy sex because they provide a greater parental investment than males.
 However, there are some examples of sex role reversals where females must compete with each other for mating opportunities with males.
 Species that exhibit parental care after the birth of their offspring have the potential to overcome the sex differences in parental investment (the amount of energy that each parent contributes per offspring) and lead to a reversal in sex roles.
+In some species, sex role reversal is combined with reversed sexual dimorphism, a condition where females of a species are larger or more ornamented than the males.
 The following are examples of male mate choice (sex role reversal) across several taxa.